IoT Use Cases in Healthcare

-Baptist Health operates and relies on an extensive system of medical devices, IoTs, and traditional IT equipment… Properly managing all of these is essential to ensure the effectiveness of cybersecurity efforts and achieve optimal healthcare IoT security.
+Baptist Health operates a vast ecosystem of medical devices, IoT devices, and traditional IT equipment.
+Properly managing all of these assets is essential to ensure the effectiveness of cybersecurity efforts and achieve optimal healthcare IoT security.

 Ensuring Device Integrity and Security with Sepio

-Security solutions cannot differentiate between a legitimate HID, a MAC spoofing device or any other rogue device.
-Thus, allowing the latter to bypass security controls and initiate harmful attacks.
-With countless devices in use at Baptist Health, ranging from critical medical devices to everyday peripherals, there is cause for concern regarding their integrity.
-“When you think about the delivery of a piece of equipment, are we able to be sure that the equipment that was delivered is actually what was designed by the manufacturer?”
+Traditional security solutions often cannot differentiate between legitimate devices and rogue devices, such as MAC spoofing tools or HID emulators.
+With numerous connected devices in use, from critical medical equipment to routine IT peripherals, ensuring device integrity is critical.
+“When you think about the delivery of a piece of equipment, are we able to be sure that the equipment delivered is actually what was designed by the manufacturer?” says Michael Erickson.

 Gain Full Visibility and Control Over Your IoT Healthcare Assets